 But that’s not all.
 It may be common to receive a bread basket at the table, but after finishing off our amuse bouche bites, we were greeted with a tray of ten fresh-baked slices of bread, ranging from lemon poppyseed to 12-grain.
 Our server also brought a plate of two local kinds of butter and fresh sea salt, providing recommendations on which butter paired best with which bread.
 After exchanging looks of “this must be too good to be true” with my boyfriend, these, too, quickly disappeared off of our plates.
 I remind myself, yet again, that I need to learn how to bake my own bread.

 After perusing the menu composed of seasonally-driven dishes with ingredients sourced from local farms, we decided on:

 Salad of Heirloom Tomatoes from “The Patch” with burrata mozzarella, compressed and marinated melon, sherry & shallot vinaigrette, balsamic, petite basil

-Fillet Mignon of Black Angus Beef with yukon gold pommes purrée, glazed seasonal vegetables, cabernet & black truffle bordelaise sauce
+Filet Mignon of Black Angus Beef with Yukon gold pommes purrée, glazed seasonal vegetables, cabernet & black truffle bordelaise sauce

 I would highly recommend visiting this Sonoma treasure.
 It is a true testament to the beauty of fine dining: being greeted with outstanding service, connecting with those you love over a quality meal, and slowing down for a few minutes to fully appreciate how a creamy, freshly-churned butter from a farm five miles away can put the biggest smile on your face.